 As can be seen, the request is logged into the console.
 Logging into the console is done by Postman automatically but you can also do it on your own if you want to check your code.
 As discussed above console.log feature is used for this purpose.
 When we do console.log(string), the string is printed as it is on the console.
 We can also pass variable instead of string.
 This helps a lot.
 Let say we have a function which does not give correct output to us.
 If we write console.log(variable_name) in the console, we can easily see if the variable we are dealing with is having the same value as we intend or not.
 In the next section we will be using console.log which will clear any doubts.

-What is Pre Requests scripts?
+What are Pre Requests scripts in Postman?

 - A pre-request script associated with a collection will run prior to every request in the collection.

 - A pre-request script associated with a folder will run prior to every request in the folder.

 To demonstrate using Postman that pre-requests scripts run before the execution and tests scripts run after it, we will look at a very simple example here.

 1. Go to the Pre-Requests Tab in the weather api in the same collection that we created above.